Nakasete Kure yo

 "Nakasete Kure yo" (泣かせてくれよ) is the debut single by J-pop group Yoshimotozaka46.
 The single was released on 26 December 2018, three months after the group's roster was finalized.
-The song is written with a Kansai dialect and features Tsukasa Saito and Haruna Ogawa, both owarai comedians, in the center position.
+The song is written in a Kansai dialect and features Tsukasa Saito and Haruna Ogawa, both owarai comedians, in the center position.

 Release

 The single was released in two versions, a DVD edition and a regular edition.
 The DVD edition includes a separate DVD with the music videos of "Nakasete Kure yo" and "Kimi no Kuchibiru o Hanasanai".
 Each regular edition had a different member of Yoshimotozaka46 printed on the cover.
-A contest was held to determine which member's version would sell the most copies, which was won by Haruna Ogawa.
+A contest, held to determine which member's version would sell the most copies, was won by Haruna Ogawa.

 Track listing

 All lyrics written by Yasushi Akimoto.